 Stage 4 is the most advanced stage of ovarian cancer.
 It means the cancer has spread to distant areas or organs in your body.
 In stage 4A, cancer cells are present in the fluid around the lungs.
 Stage 4B means that it has reached the inside of the spleen or liver, distant lymph nodes, or other distant organs such as the skin, lungs, or brain.

-Your prognosis depends on both the stage and the type of ovarian cancer you have, of which there are three:
+Your prognosis depends on both the stage and the type of ovarian cancer you have.

 According to the Mayo Clinic, about 90 percent of ovarian cancers involve epithelial tumors.
 Stromal tumors represent about 7 percent of ovarian tumors, while germ cell tumors are significantly rarer.

-The five-year relative survival rate for these three types of tumors is 44 percent, according to the American Cancer Society (ACS).
+The five-year relative survival rate for these three types of tumors is 44 percent, according to the American Cancer Society.